edgedb/easy-edgedb/README.md

         );
 ```

-You'll notice that `person_name` in this function actually just takes a string to select a `Person`, so technically it could say something like 'Jonathan Harker cannot enter'.
+You'll notice that `person_name` in this function actually just takes a string that it uses to select a `Person`.
+So technically it could say something like 'Jonathan Harker cannot enter'.
 It has a `LIMIT 1` though, and we can probably trust that the user of the function will use it properly.
 If we can't trust the user of the function, there are some options:

-- Overload the function to have two signatures:
+- Overload the function to have two signatures, one for each type of Vampire:

 ```
 function can_enter(vampire: Vampire, place: HasCoffins) -> str